opensafely/documentation/docs/getting-started/how-to/troubleshoot-common-codespaces-issues/index.md

 ![Browser window showing project workspace directory listing.](directory-listing.png)

-You can also navigate to this window via the "ports" tab in VS Code:
+You can also navigate to this window via the "Ports" tab in VS Code:

 ![VS Code ports tab showing application running on port 3000.](vscode-ports.png)